Make a Block or Two or the Full Quilt!

 This wonderful sampler quilt is an entirely different take on quilts for the spooky season.
 It’s a sampler quilt that shines in color combinations other than the typical orange and black.

 We’ve seen this amazing quilt before but only recently discovered that there’s a pattern available.
 Actually, there are patterns, as the quilt was presented as a quilt-along by Sylvia Schaefer from Flying Parrot Quilts.

-Each of the blocks is a separate pattern and most are free.
+Each of the blocks is a separate pattern and several are free.
 Instructions are provided at the end of the quilt-along for combining the blocks and finishing the quilt.

 That makes this especially fun as you can do whatever you want with the blocks.
 Finish one as a mini quilt, combine several for a runner or table topper, or go ahead and collect all the blocks and make the full quilt.

 Quilt by Cassandra Beaver.
 It won a ribbon at Paducah.